HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 If we grant an external exception review of a standard exception request, we will provide coverage of the non-formulary drug for the duration of the prescription.
 If we grant an external exception review of an expedited exception request, we will provide coverage of the non-formulary drug for the duration of the exigency.

 An Explanation of Benefits (EOB) is a statement that we send to members to explain what medical treatments and/or services we paid for on behalf of a member.
 This shows the amount billed by the provider, the issuer’s payment, and the enrollee’s financial responsibility pursuant to the terms of the policy.
 We will send an EOB to a member after we receive and adjudicate a claim on your behalf from a provider.
 If you need assistance interpreting your Explanation of Benefits, please contact Member Services at 1-855-745-5507 (TTY/TDD 1-844-517-3431).

 I) Coordination of Benefits with a Medicare plan

-If a member and/or dependent is enrolled in Medicare and Ambetter of Illinois insured by Celtic Insurance Company, Medicare will be the primary payer and Ambetter of Illinois insured by Celtic Insurance Company will be the secondary payer.
+If a member and/or dependent member is enrolled in Medicare and Ambetter of Illinois insured by Celtic Insurance Company, Medicare will be the primary payer and Ambetter of Illinois insured by Celtic Insurance Company will be the secondary payer.
 Ambetter of Illinois insured by Celtic Insurance Company will not pay benefits until after Medicare has paid its share of the costs.
 Ambetter of Illinois insured by Celtic Insurance Company will reimburse part or all of the allowable expense left unpaid.
 The member will be responsible for the remaining out‐of‐pocket expenses as applicable.